jcervas/class-cmu-84-721/syllabus.md

 ### Representation

 - Fenichel Pitkin, Hanna.
 1967.
 The Concept of Representation.
-University of California Press. https://www.degruyter.com/document/doi/10.1525/9780520340503/html (Accessed August 14, 2023).
+University of California Press. https://www.degruyter.com/document/doi/10.1525/9780520340503/html.
+  + Introduction (EVERYONE)
+  + The Problem of Thomas Hobbes
+  + Formalistic Views of Representation
+  + "Standing For": Descriptive Representation
+  + "Standing For": Symbolic Representation
+  + Representing as "Acting For": The Analogies
+  + The Mandate-Independence Controversy
+  + Representing Unattached Interests: Burke
+  + Representing People Who Have Interests: Liberalism
+  + Political Representation (EVERYONE)

 ### Election Law